waldophotos/kafka-avro/README.md

 })
     // the "getConsumer()" method will return a bluebird promise.
     .then(function(consumer) {
-        var topicName = 'test';
+        // Topic Name can be a string, or an array of strings var topicName = 'test';

         var stream = consumer.getReadStream(topicName, {